Health Insurance Calculator: Get Your Cost Estimate (2025 Rates)

 Pick a metal tier

-Metal tiers (Bronze, Silver, Gold and Platinum) help balance monthly premiums with out-of-pocket costs.
-Lower tiers typically have cheaper premiums but higher costs when you need care.
-Higher tiers have steeper premiums but cover more medical expenses upfront.
-Your tier choice guides which plans appear in your results.
+Metal tiers (Bronze, Silver, Gold and Platinum) balance monthly premiums against out-of-pocket costs.
+Lower tiers charge cheaper premiums but stick you with higher costs when you need care.
+Higher tiers charge steeper premiums but cover more medical expenses upfront.
+Your tier choice controls which plans appear in your results.

 How to Read the Results

-Each plan shows an average monthly premium, a maximum out-of-pocket (MOOP) amount and a MoneyGeek (MG) score.
-The premium is your expected monthly cost, while the MOOP is the most you'd pay for covered services in a year.
-The MG score, rated out of 100, helps you compare overall value by considering cost efficiency, claims performance and plan structure.
+Each plan shows an average monthly premium, a maximum out-of-pocket (MOOP) amount, and a MoneyGeek (MG) score.
+The premium is your expected monthly cost.
+The MOOP is the most you'd pay for covered services in a year.
+The MG score, rated out of 100, helps you compare overall value by weighing cost efficiency, claims performance, and plan structure.

-This side-by-side view helps you find plans with the best balance of cost and quality.
-After reviewing options, you can enter your ZIP code again to see live quotes from trusted providers — no spam or personal information needed.
+This side-by-side view helps you spot plans with the best balance of cost and quality.
+After reviewing options, enter your ZIP code again to see live quotes from trusted providers (no spam or personal information required).

 smallCalculator icon